We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Over the years Bitcoin has had offshoots that were specifically designed to solve its scaling problem.
 Litecoin and Bitcoin Cash are two well-known examples.

 But the Bitcoin as we know it today resisted those hard forks and remained unchanged.
-Instead, it introduced a system called “SegWit”, and has plans involving something called the “Lightning Network.”
+Instead, it introduced two solutions called “SegWit” and the “Lightning Network”.

 SegWit: A way of arranging data to make transfers faster and easier.
 The downside is that it requires specifically compatible address types, so you can only use SegWit with certain wallets and certain exchanges.
 This basically means that Bitcoin users often have to turn SegWit on and off to use it properly.
 For this reason, most people seem to just keep it turned off.

 The Lightning Network: A system that basically involves setting up multiple payment channels to go around the blockchain.
-The idea is to keep smaller transactions off the main bitcoin network.
-As of April 2020 it's operational, but in limited use.
+The idea is to keep smaller transactions off the main Bitcoin network.
+As of December 2020 it's operational, but in limited use with a range of issues.

 The Ethereum solution to the scaling problem